caraml-dev/merlin/docs/user-guide/model_deletion.md

 # Model Deletion

 A Merlin model can be deleted only if it is not serving any endpoints, does not have any deployed model versions, or, if the model has the `pyfunc_v2` type, the model version must not have any active prediction jobs.
-Deleting a model will result in purging all the model versions associated with it, as well as related entities such as endpoints or prediction jobs (applicable for models with the `pyfunc_v2` type) from the Merlin databaseThis action is **irreversible**.
+Deleting a model will result in purging all the model versions associated with it, as well as related entities such as endpoints or prediction jobs (applicable for models with the `pyfunc_v2` type) from the Merlin database.
+This action is **irreversible**.

-If there are any model version that contain any active prediction jobs or endpoints on the related model, the deletion will be prohibited.
+A model with associated model versions that have active prediction jobs or endpoints cannot be deleted.

 ## Model Deletion Via SDK
+To delete a Model, you can call `delete_model()` function from Merlin Python SDK.

 ```python
 merlin.set_project("test-project")